 A personal recommendation is to be mindful of where you pitch your tent.
-I needed to pitch a tent in Turkey once while traveling through, we did not have too much time to choose location and ended up close to a urban area and where woken up the next morning by a man who wanted money from us, claiming he managed the land.
+I needed to pitch a tent in Turkey once while traveling through, we did not have too much time to choose location and ended up close to a urban area and were woken up by locals.

 Most countries in eastern Europe don’t really have any laws or regulations at all regarding wild camping.

-Armenia, Georgia, Ukraine, Belarus and Moldova are countries that do not really have any laws against wild camping.
-So you are free to camp pretty much anywhere you want to.
-With the exception of some national parks in Ukraine.
+Armenia, Georgia, Belarus and Moldova are countries that do not really have any laws against wild camping, so you are free to camp pretty much anywhere you want to; with the exception of some national parks.

 Just be mindful in all of the above countries when making campfires.
-There might be local or seasonal rules against wildfires.
+There might be local or seasonal rules against this due to the risk of wildfires.